acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

       - description: 'Piedmont, Italy '
         price: '14 / 50 '
         title: '(red) 2021 Bava Libera Barbera d''Asti '
-      - description: >-
-          Handcrafted with fruit from small, family-owned vineyards from California’s  Central Coast.
-Aromas of cherry and plum with hints of violet, leather, and saw dust.
-The palate is full-bodied and rich with flavors of ripe blackberry, dark cherry, and cassis supported by full tannins and notes of vanilla and toasty spice on a complex, long finish.
-        price: '40 /  bottle '
-        title: >-
-          (red) treat yo self bottle special: 2021 Smith & Hook Central Coast Cabernet Sauvignon
     title: Wine List
   - items:
       - description: 'White & Red Cranberry Juices, Fresh Lemonade '